krattz/SpacedRepetitionMachine/README.md

 Your mission is to write an app that has only one page.
 Whenever you refresh your page it should display a random note.
 Your app should be fast enough to be user-friendly.

 Currently having problems with the Jetty dependency which is supposed to assist with the first authentication process

+Had to delete Repository in order to create one that is not a security threat to my privacy because of authentication credentials